bar-katz/MNIST_web/README.md

     import torch
     print(torch.__version__)
     ```

-3. In the project's directory open terminal and write `npm init` then in the settings
+3. Install required packages(_while in the directory_)
     ```XAML
-    name: (project-name) MNIST_web
-    version: 1.0.0
-    description: A web site for testing neural networks on MNIST data set using 2 hidden layers. entry point: server.js
-    test command: // leave empty
-    git repository: // your repo or empty
-    keywords: // leave empty
-    author: // your name
-    license: // default
-    ```

-4. Install required packages(_while in the directory_)
-    ```XAML
     npm install
     ```

-5. Run the server by typing `node server.js` in the cmd.
+4. Run the server by typing `node server.js` in the cmd.

-6. Your server is now ready for requests.<br/>In the browser type `http://localhost:8000/`, fill the form and send.
+5. Your server is now ready for requests.<br/>In the browser type `http://localhost:8000/`, fill the form and send.

-7. Wait for network's results.
+6. Wait for network's results.

 ## Syntax